Crete is the largest of the Greek islands, and floats gently between the Libyan and Aegean Seas.

-The most popular historic site on Crete is undoubtedly the Minoan Palace of Knossos outside Heraklion – discovered by British archaeologist Sir Arthur Evans in 1900.
-Get there before 10am to beat the crowds.
-A guided tour is a worthwhile option.
+The most popular historic site on Crete is undoubtedly the Minoan Palace of Knossos, located just outside Heraklion.
+It was discovered by British archaeologist Sir Arthur Evans in 1900.
+Get there before 10am to beat the crowds and the heat.
+A guided tour is well worth doing.

-Back in town, don’t miss one of Greece’s most important museums – the Heraklion Archaeological Museum – which displays pottery, murals, jewellery and figurines discovered at many of the ancient Minoan sites around the island.
+Head back to town and visit one of Greece’s most important museums — the Heraklion Archaeological Museum.
+It displays pottery, murals, jewellery and figurines recovered from archaeological digs at ancient Minoan sites around the island.

-The Heraklion Hop On/Hop Off Bus tour is a good way to move between the historic sites around town.
+The Heraklion hop on/hop off bus tour is a convenient way to move between the attractions and historic sites around town.

 Crete is a walker’s paradise.
 Castello Taverna’s Foraging Walking Tours in Rethymno will immerse you in the magical countryside — while equipping you with a few Cretan survival skills!
 Forage for wild herbs, vegetables and nuts, and learn how to make local wine, raki and cheese with Vassilis, the owner of a local farm.

 Hiking the Gorge of the Dead at Kato Zakros ticks many boxes.
-You’ll visit a Minoan ruined palace, drink fresh water from an ancient aqueduct, spot myriad birds along the way – and there’s a superb taverna on the beach at the end of the walk.
+You’ll visit a Minoan ruined palace, drink fresh water from an ancient aqueduct, and spot myriad birds along the way.
+There’s a superb taverna on the beach at the end of the walk.